assimbly/producewithcamel/README.md

 * Maximum Deliveries: Maximum of retries in case of an error
 * Delivery Delay: Delay between retries
 * Log Level: The loglevel of the Camel route

+For the URI format of the camel componet see [Camel's component reference](https://camel.apache.org/components/latest/)